An advanced guide to

 9. Skills are the next step beyond slash commands

-If a slash command is a prompt you invoke manually, a skill is a prompt that Claude invokes automatically when it recognises the task.
-Drop a SKILL.md in .claude/skills/ and you stop typing the same command for every PR review or commit message.
+If a slash command is a prompt that you invoke manually, a skill is a prompt that Claude invokes automatically when it recognises the task.
+Drop a SKILL.md in .claude/skills/ and you can stop typing the same command for every PR review or commit message.

 10. Use hooks for the things that absolutely must happen

-14. Context is your most valuable resource
+12. Context is your most valuable resource

-15. Scale up with parallel Claudes
+13. Scale up with parallel Claudes

 Summary